fakhrulfaiz/data_exploration_agent/README.md

 This project uses **Alembic** for database migrations.
 Tables are NOT automatically created.

 **After pulling from git, always run:**

 ```bash
 docker exec -it agent-backend alembic upgrade head
 ```

 **To create a new migration:**

 ```bash
 docker exec -it agent-backend alembic revision --autogenerate -m "description"
 ```

 **Common Issues:**

 - ❌ "table not found" error → You forgot to run migrations
 - ❌ Database connection error → Check `.env` file has correct credentials

 **For more help, see [TROUBLESHOOTING.md](TROUBLESHOOTING.md)**

+### Image Dir Setup

+To use image analysis tools with actual images, you need to set up the `images` directory.

+1. Create a directory named `images` in the resource directory : `backend/app/resource/images`.
+2. Follow steps on this [Caesure](https://github.com/DataManagementLab/caesura) to download the images.
+(We will use Artworks DB as it is synced to the art.db)
+3. Place your images in the newly created `images` directory.

 ## Project Structure